 Extract all the pennies from older ASICs

 It’s often mistakenly thought that once a new generation of hardware comes out, the old generations are screwed up.
 Yet previous mining eras all show that used equipment continues to be relevant for much of the cycle that follows.
-Additionally, the comodization of mining makes the lifespan of each new ASIC generation a bit longer than that of the generation before it.
+Additionally, the comodization of mining makes the lifespan of each new ASIC generation a bit longer than that of the used miners generation before it.

 It is also increasingly popular to recycle energy that would otherwise have been wasted in Bitcoin mining.
 Indeed, there is a very large amount of excess energy that is taken in certain geographic regions where it does not make sense to connect to the grid.
-Thus, older miners can recycle this otherwise wasted energy and monetize energy that would not have seen a return on investment.
+Thus, older used miners can recycle this otherwise wasted energy and monetize energy that would not have seen a return on investment.
 For this, older generations of equipment are ideal due to the low initial cost.

 We regularly update our inventory

 It’s no secret that mining equipment prices are constantly fluctuating due to price, difficulty, and availability.
 D-Central constantly updates its prices, inventory and offers to reflect the state of the market and our acquisition costs.
 It is important to purchase second-hand equipment from a supplier or company that has performed a full machine inspection.
 In the mining space, many ASIC owners plug in their equipment and forget about it, never cleaning it, never updating it, etc. This trend has a devastating effect on machines which see their lifespan reduced.
 At D-Central, we clean all used equipment, test it and replace parts that do not pass our tests.
 So, by purchasing your used equipment from D-Central, you will always have equipment that works.

 There are used ASICs that are worth hosting